Coronavirus COVID-19 in Alaska – What you need to know.

 Are cruise ships going to Alaska?

 Large overnight cruise ship sailings are suspended indefinitely, per an order from the Centers for Disease Control and Prevention.
-The order expires on July 24, 2020, but could be rescinded or modified before that date.
+The order expires on September 30, 2020, but could be extended or modified before that date.

 Helpful Alaska Travel Resources for the COVID-19 Pandemic